-Welcome to Royal Montessori Academy!
-We look forward to a rewarding school year with you and your child.
-Please read and save this handbook to consult throughout the year, as it will answer many of your questions about the philosophy, policies, practices and procedures of Royal Montessori Academy.
+To all the new and returning families, we extend a warm welcome to Royal Montessori Academy.
+We look forward to a rewarding school year with you and your child(ren).
+We are so happy you are a part of our Royal family.
+Please read and save this handbook to consult throughout the year as it will answer many of your questions about the philosophy, policies, practices, and procedures of Royal Montessori Academy.